aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 xs.sheet.getHighlightImages()
 ```

--  set whether to highlight all objects in the active worksheet ,include all shapes and images and all worksheet area
+-  Set whether to highlight all objects in the active worksheet ,include all shapes and images and all worksheet area
 ```javascript
 xs.sheet.setHighlightAll(ishighlightall,isrerender=true)
    // the parameters are: